shamim-hussain/egt/README.md

 ## News

+* 06/05/2022 - The accepted prerprint our paper in KDD '22 is now available on arXiv.
+It includes discussions on dynamic centrality scalers, random masking, attention dropout and other details about the latest experiments and results.
+Note that the title is changed to **"Global Self-Attention as a Replacement for Graph Convolution"**.
 * 05/18/2022 - Our paper "Global Self-Attention as a Replacement for Graph Convolution" has been accepted at [KDD'22](https://kdd.org/kdd2022/).
 The preprint at arXiv will be updated soon with the latest version of the paper.
 * 02/10/2022 - Updated results on the GNN benchmarking datasets by [Dwivedi et al.](https://arxiv.org/abs/2003.00982).
 * 02/08/2022 - A new simplified tensorflow implementation which supports random masking, attention dropout and centrality scalers.
 For PCQM4M datasets please view the PyTorch implementation at: https://github.com/shamim-hussain/egt_pytorch.